kossiitkgp/docs/community/posters.md

 - The poster must be readable, and the text must not be blurry.
 A sample should be printed and reviewed by other members before printing the final posters.
 - An invoice must be generated in the name of "Kharagpur Open Source Society" for the posters printed.

-### Poster Placing Guidelines
+### Poster Pasting Guidelines
-- Posters must be pasted at notice boards and other prominent places of every hall, and other frequently visited locations such as the Main building, Gymkhana, and famous night canteens.
+- Posters must be pasted on notice boards and other prominent places of every hall and other frequently visited locations such as the Main building, Gymkhana, and famous night canteens.
 - Make sure to buy or arrange for push pins, tape, and scissors.
 - The following table contains a rough number of posters to be printed per location: